-- discover and develop medicines that are superior to other products in the market; - demonstrate through our clinical trials that our product candidates, including brincidofovir, are differentiated from existing and future therapies; - evaluate new potential indications across the lifecycle of brincidofovir; - attract qualified scientific, product development and commercial personnel; - obtain and successfully defend and enforce patent and/or other proprietary protection for our medicines and technologies; - obtain required regulatory approvals; - · successfully collaborate with pharmaceutical companies in the discovery, development and commercialization of new medicines; - deliver a competitive value proposition compared to established competition and/or competitors who will enter the market before or after any of our product candidates, including brincidofovir; and - negotiate competitive pricing and reimbursement with third-party payers.
+- discover and develop medicines that are superior to other products in the market; - · demonstrate through our clinical trials that our product candidates, including brincidofovir, are differentiated from existing and future therapies; - attract qualified scientific, product development and commercial personnel; - obtain and successfully defend and enforce patent and/or other proprietary protection for our medicines and technologies; - obtain required regulatory approvals; - · successfully collaborate with pharmaceutical companies in the discovery, development and commercialization of new medicines; - deliver a competitive value proposition compared to established competition and/or competitors who will enter the market before or after any of our product candidates, including brincidofovir; and - negotiate competitive pricing and reimbursement with third-party payers.

-The availability of our competitors' products could limit the demand, and the price we are able to charge, for brincidofovir and any other product candidate we develop.
-We will not achieve our business plan if the acceptance of brincidofovir is inhibited by price competition or reimbursement issues or the reluctance of physicians to switch from existing drug products to brincidofovir, or if physicians switch to other new drug products or choose to reserve brincidofovir for use in limited circumstances.
+The availability of our competitors' products could affect the price we are able to charge, for brincidofovir and any other product candidate we develop.
 The inability to compete with existing or subsequently introduced drug products would have a material adverse impact on our business, financial condition and prospects.